JohanLi1990/Learning_Notes/TulingNotes.md

   - By (e.g. via AOP) intercept all actions on Redis, they analyze new `host spot` event, and update frontend cache accordingly
   - so that response is faster.
   - Big data related

+## Redis缓存设计与性能优化
+- Multilevel cache in depth:
+- Cache penetrations:
+  - soln1: empty-cache with ttl.
+  - bloom-filter, intercept ddos.
+- Cache avalances:
+  - Sentinel or Hystrix circuit breaker.
+  - rate limiting, i.e. only allow 80000 concurrent request.
+- Cache and DB write mismatch: use RedissonLock
+  - Better: use Redisson ReadWriteLock
+  - **Note**: data you put in redis-cluster should be those that do not require strong consistency, if you need strong consistency, just use DB.
+If DB performance cannot make it, use Redis as temproary storage, and then asyn writes to DB.
+- Best practices:
+  - Keys keep it short
+  - value keep it small, please no `bigkey`, e.g. huge set of string.
+    - Processing bigkey will take too much time, cause blocking
+  - do not `del` key from set
+  - Optmize big key by using segment lock
+- Redis Client best practices (e.g. Jedis)
+  - maxTotal, maxIdle, minIdle
+  - set maxTotal = maxIdle, and warm up the `redis-client` thread pool.
+- Redis eviction policy
+  - normal scenarios LRU is enough
+  - however, if encountered with hotspot scenario, LFU could be better.

 # 源码专题
 ## How is a bean constructed